andrewthecodertx/Neural-Network/README.md

     *   **Error Goal:** The target error at which training will stop.
 4. Navigate to the **"[ Start Training ]"** button and press `Enter`.
 5. A live progress view will show the current epoch and loss.
+6. After training, the model will be evaluated on the test set, and the accuracy will be displayed.
-6. Once training is complete, you will be prompted to enter a name to save the model.
+7. Once training is complete, you will be prompted to enter a name to save the model.
 The saved model will be placed in the `saved_models/` directory.

 ### Load Model & Predict